ipatix/faust-vst-makefile/README.md

 https://cygwin.com/

 You will only need to set the two paths in the top of the Makefile to the locations of Faust and the VST SDK.
-Also, you might want to set the correct compiler.
+Also, you might want to set the correct compiler there.